 First (\Cref{sec:reduction}) we reduce to the case of \emph{$(s,t)$-layered} graphs, which we define in~\Cref{def:layered-graph}.
 Informally, (1) every vertex is on some shortest $s\utov t$ path, and (2) if we partition the vertices into layers based on their distance from $s$, every edge either goes exactly one layer forward (forward-edge), or an arbitrary number of layers backward (back-edge).
 This reduction requires careful treatment of technical details, but it is not the main conceptual idea of the proof.

 Instead, the main idea is captured by the Key Lemma (\Cref{lem:key}), which can be informally stated as follows: \begin{keylemma*}[Informal] Given an $(s,t)$-layered graph, fix a next-to-shortest path $P^*$, and let $P_0^*$ be the subpath from first to last back-edge, denoting the endpoints of $P_0^*$ as $A,B$.
-Then, there exist a pair of forward edges $(X',X)$, $(Y',Y)$ on the same layer as each other, so that \emph{all} pairs of disjoint shortest paths $P_1,P_2$ of the form $s \utov X' \utov X \utov A$ and $B\utov Y'\utov Y \utov t$ (respectively) are disjoint from $P_0^*$. \end{keylemma*}
+Then, there exists a pair of forward edges $(X',X)$, $(Y',Y)$ on the same layer as each other, so that \emph{all} pairs of vertex-disjoint shortest paths $P_1,P_2$ of the form $s \utov X' \utov X \utov A$ and $B\utov Y'\utov Y \utov t$ (respectively) are internally vertex-disjoint from $P_0^*$. \end{keylemma*}